 For example, you observed that even after offering free shipping, your sales have not increased.
 Based on this, you made a hypothesis- “Displaying the free shipping message on the homepage will increase sales” and linked your observation with the hypothesis.
-It would help you in assessing whether your assumption around the observation was accurate or not.
+It would help you assess whether your assumption around the observation was accurate or not.

 To link an observation to a hypothesis in VWO, perform this: